Wednesday, 18 January 2023

 "Patriotism is the last refuge of a scoundrel."
 Samuel Johnson, AKA, Dr. Johnson,

-On that particular evening, Johnson was not condemning patriotism.
+According to his friend and biographer, James Boswell, Johnson made the remark about patriotism during a conversation with friends at a meeting in Soho.
+He was not condemning patriotism.
 In his dictionary he had defined patriotism in a positive sense.
 He was attacking those who sought to exploit patriotic feelings for personal or political advantage.
-Burke was perhaps guilty of it, but less guilty than more modern practitioners of the art.

 Johnson's quotation has lasted because it exemplifies a major problem of our age of mass voting and mass communications.
 As democracy has advanced, so has the number of scoundrels trying to leverage patriotic and nationalist sentiments to gain power.